Climate change is one of the largest threats to biodiversity on our planet—if not the largest.

 In partnership with external subject-matter experts, Apex is rigorously assessing and scoring applicant proposals for these first three projects.
 The first grant for Lincoln Land Wind will be awarded during the second quarter of 2021.

-With more than half a million dollars of grant funding already committed and a promising partnership established, Apex is setting a new standard in the renewable energy sector.
-In the years to come, the Apex Conservation Grant program will touch dozens of communities in truly meaningful ways—and hopefully set an example of impactful conservation work that will ripple throughout the clean energy industry.
+With more than half a million dollars of grant funding already committed, Apex is setting a new standard in the renewable energy sector.
+In the years to come, the Apex Conservation Grant Program will touch dozens of communities in truly meaningful ways—and hopefully set an example of impactful conservation work that will ripple throughout the clean energy industry.